MIGRAINES & DISABILITY BENEFITS

 MEDICAL EVIDENCE PROVES YOU CANNOT WORK DUE TO MIGRAINES

 To win benefits, you must submit medical evidence that shows you receive ongoing treatment from a doctor for you migraines.
-Your medical records should discuss your migraine symptoms.
+Your medical records should discuss your symptoms.
 Additionally, they should note how often you are having migraines despite treatment.
 If your doctor orders tests, like an MRI or CT scan, to figure out why you are having migraines, then those tests should be part of the medical record.
-Learn more here about the importance of medical records in your Social Security case.
+Learn about the importance of medical records in your Social Security case.

 The SSA will also be looking at your medical record to determine how often you have migraines.
 Also, they will review your records to see if you are compliant with treatment and are taking the medications that your doctor tells you to take.
 It is also possible, because you have severe migraines, that you have gone to ER or hospital for treatment.
 The medical records you submit to the SSA must include those visits as well.